ryutamatsuno/node-classification-dataset/README.md

 See the Data.py file for the details.

-## NOTE
+## NOTE!!
+- In the dataset, it ONLY contains the largest component!!
+If you want to use WHOLE graph(s) please modify 'convert_raw_data' function.

-Do not use this repository for paper works.
+- Do not use this repository for paper works.
 PLEASE cite appropriate github repos, and proper papers for the tasks.
 You may refer to the Thanks section below.

 ## Thanks
 - https://github.com/kimiyoung/planetoid